chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

 - [ ] refactor: `IntentionPreviewUtils.write<RuntimeException> { symbol.setName(newName) }`
-- [ ] feat: Do not allow to make private if used
 - [ ] fix: Does not filter rename to self quickfix
 - [x] fix: Wrap inconsistencies
   - [ ] _testNestedConstructor_InsideDict_WrapsInnerArgument